Privacy Policy

 Retention of Personal Data

-Unique identifiers Used to Keep Track of User-Specific Privacy Decisions: These identifiers are retained for as long as your account is active on our infrastructure
+Unique identifiers Used to Keep Track of User-Specific Privacy requests: These identifiers are retained for as long as your account is active on our infrastructure.

 Identity Data: Name, country or countries, and organization of users who request the creation of an IoT Resource Registry (IRR) will be retained as long as the users maintain an account with the IoT Privacy Infrastructure.